codefresh-io/docs.codefresh.io/_docs/enterprise/codefresh-on-prem.md

   - Minimum node sizes:
     - Single node: 8 CPU core and 16GB RAM
     - Multi node: master(s) + 3 nodes with 4 CPU core and 8GB RAM (24 GB in total)

-- Helm Tiller, v1.12 or above, installed with permissions to the same namespace codefresh is going to be installed to (codefresh namespace)
 - Service Account file (provided by Codefresh)
 - Default app credentials (provided by Codefresh)
 - Storage size allocated for Codefresh persisted services - described in the storage section